serenachen0/Capstone/SeqRep/unirep_restructured/Migration_and_Update_Roadmap.md

 <a id="cell-impl-3"></a>
 #### 3️⃣ Implement mLSTM Cell

+The multiplicative LSTM (`mLSTM`) cell is a critical component of the UniRep architecture, combining the memory capabilities of LSTM with multiplicative interactions that make it particularly effective for learning protein sequence representations.
 In the original code, the `mLSTMCell` class (**lines 209-299**) implements a configurable multiplicative LSTM cell with customizable initialization.
-This cell forms the core of the UniRep model's sequence processing capabilities.
-Our refactoring focuses on updating to TensorFlow 2.x while maintaining the exact same mathematical operations.
+Our refactoring focuses on updating to TensorFlow 2.x while maintaining the exact same mathematical operations with the following design pricniples:

+- **Mathematical Fidelity**: Preserve the exact computational graph of the original implementation while updating the API
+- **Deterministic Behavior**: Ensure reproducible results through explicit seeding and deterministic operations
+- **Modern TensorFlow**: Leverage TensorFlow 2.x features including the Keras Layer API
+- **Weight Compatibility**: Maintain ability to load pre-trained weights from the original model

-The original constructor (**lines 209-226**) contained many individual initializers and configuration parameters:
+Starting with the constructor, the original constructor (**lines 209-226**) contained many individual initializers and configuration parameters:
 ```python
 # Original code (unirep.py, lines 209-226)
 class mLSTMCell(tf.nn.rnn_cell.RNNCell):